top of page

 Why?

 Now this doesn’t mean that influencer events have become obsolete, they still have an important role, but this role is shifting.
 The new era of events is not just about who attends, it’s about who gets to experience it.
-Brands that fail to recognize this run the risk of just becoming part of the noise in an incredibly saturated digital world.
+Brands that fail to recognise this run the risk of just becoming part of the noise in an incredibly saturated digital world.

 A consumer-first mindset

 A few months ago, we saw this post by Brittany Saunders, who called on brands to recognise how switched on consumers are right now, and questioned what consumers are thinking to themselves when they see extravagant trips with high-profile talent who typically already get everything for ‘free’.
-She spoke of the success of a recent Fayt The Label community trip, and how the value of rewarding her community, and the subsequent brand equity that came from her community that watched on was far greater than what they would have gotten if they had taken a more traditional approach to a brand trip.

 Event is an execution - not a strategy